ITRS-Group/cordial/tools/dv2email/README.md

   * [REST Service 🔗](https://docs.itrsgroup.com/docs/geneos/current/Gateway_Reference_Guide/geneos_commands_tr.html#REST_Service)
   * [Authentication 🔗](https://docs.itrsgroup.com/docs/geneos/6.3.0/Gateway_Reference_Guide/geneos_authentication_tr.html)

-* Install `dv2email` and `geneos` (optional) somewhere in your execution path (or use the full path to where you install them)
+* Install `dv2email` and `geneos` (optional) somewhere in your execution path (or use the full path to where you install them).

-  Next configure your dv2email YAML files:
+  Next create your `dv2email` YAML configuration files.
+You need at least one configuration file for the program to locate your Gateway and SMTP server:

+  * `${HOME}/.config/geneos/dv2email.yaml` - where `${HOME}` is the home directory of the user running the Gateway(s) - which may not be your own user (optional)

+    This configuration file should contain common configuration that applies across all Gateways and also shared email server configurations and credentials.

-  * `dv2email.yaml` in the working directory of each Gateway
+  * `dv2email.yaml` in the working directory (e.g. `geneos home gateway MyGateway`) of each Gateway (optional)

     This configuration file (see details below) should contain all customisations for the Gateway and the format of the emails you want to send.

-  * `${HOME}/.config/geneos/dv2email.yaml` - where `${HOME}` is the home
-     directory of the user running the Gateway(s)
+The contents of this file are merged with the file above, if it exists.
+Settings in this file take precedence.

-    This configuration file should contain common configuration that applies across all Gateways and also email server configuration and credentials, as appropriate.
-If this file contains credentials, even when AES256 encrypted, should be only readable by the Gateway user; that is `chmod 0400 dv2email.yaml`
+  If either file contains credentials, even when AES256 encrypted, they should be only readable by the Gateway user; that is `chmod 0400 dv2email.yaml`.

 * Store credentials (optional)

-  Next, optionally store any credentials in the user's `geneos` managed `credentials.yaml` file using `geneos login`.
+  Next, optionally store any credentials in the Gateway user's `geneos` managed `credentials.yaml` file using `geneos login`.
 This is not necessary if you embed credentials in the dv2email.yaml files.
+The two kinds of credential you can store are for the Gateway REST Command API and for the SMTP server:

+  * `geneos login gateway:GATEWAYNAME -u READONLYUSER` or `geneos login gateway -u READONLYUSER`

+    This will store credentials either for the gateway `GATEWAYNAME` or for all gateways and for the user `READONLYUSER`.
+You will be prompted to enter the password for the user twice.

+  * `geneos login smtp.example.com -u USERNAME`

+    This will store credentials for your SMTP server for user `USERNAME`.
+You will br prompted for the password twice.

+  If you do not store your credentials this way then you must provide them directly in the `dv2email.yaml` configuration file.

 * Test